RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

     }
   }

-  // The database block has been moved to a separate resource - rediscloud_database.
+  // The database block has been extracted to a separate resource - ‘rediscloud_subscription_database’.
-  // The attributes of the database are the same as the ones in the database block in the old subscription resource schema.
+  // The database attributes are the same as the ones in the previous database block in the old ‘redislcoud_subscription’ schema.
   // With the exception of the new `subscription_id` attribute. resource "rediscloud_database" "first_database" {
       // Attach the database to the subscription.